 Baby foods are industrially produced milk-based products, adapted to the physiological needs of your child’s body.
 There is a huge range of baby food products on the market.
-And though they have a lot in common, they are still distinctly different in terms of composition, consistency and properties.
+And though they have a lot in common, they are still distinctly different in terms of composition, consistency, and properties.
+Whichever product you decide upon you may also consider the preparation of the of the food, and the equipment that you will need for this.
+You may also wish to look at descaling a tommee tippee to keep it in good working order.

 Here’s a list of different types of infant foods based on various characteristics.